abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/argo-cd-gcp/argocd-install-and-access.md

 ```

 ## Access Argo CD UI
-Accesse the Argo CD web UI using the external IP to manage and monitor GitOps applications.
+Access the Argo CD web UI using the external IP to manage and monitor GitOps applications.

 Open in browser: